William Buckley (convict): Life with the Wathaurong people

 For thirty-two years, Buckley lived among the Wallarranga tribe of the Wathaurong nation on the Bellarine Peninsula of southern Victoria.
-He lived primarily near the mouth of Bream Creek, now known as Thompsons Creek, near present-day Breamlea and he also lived 2 km east at the mouth of the Barwin River.
+He lived primarily near the mouth of Bream Creek, now known as Thompsons Creek, near present-day Breamlea and he also lived 2 km east at the mouth of the Barwon River.
 (Note: Barwon River is spelled Barwin River in Flannery.)
 Living on the western side of the bay, he had access to fresh water, yam daisy (murnong), bream, seafood, and birds.
 His diet was supplemented with game—including kangaroo, wombat, koala, wallaby and turkey—that he hunted on the basalt plains.
 There were several shipwrecks along the coast in which no one survived.
 Buckley and other tribal members collected tools, blankets, and other items.

 When Buckley showed himself to be a successful hunter, fisherman, and forager who provided for himself and the tribe, he was given a wife, with whom he had a daughter.
 (Note: According to Dawson, he had no children.)
 A Buninyong woman, Purranmurnin Tallarwurnin, was 15 years old when she met Buckley and became his wife and she may have been the mother of his daughter.
 By 1881, she lived in Victoria's Western District at the Framlingham Mission.
 (Note: In 1881, Purranmurnin Tallarwurnin gave an account of her life to the superintendent of the mission station.
 There are varying accounts with limited detail about Buckley's relationship with women over the three decades.
 According to George Langhorne, Buckley stated that he never lived with a native woman, but he also stated at some point that he had a daughter with a native woman.)
 He is also said to have been given a wife when he was single, but there was jealousy among some of the tribesmen and he was once again single.